 Evening: Dinner in the Rotermanni Quarter

 Tallinn is one of the most interesting and dynamic cities that I have visited in Europe.
-It is changing rapidly, but it wasn’t until I visited that I truly understood how incredible this city is.
-With this two day itinerary, you’ll see some of the best things that Tallinn has to offer!
+It is changing rapidly, but it wasn’t until I spent 48 hours in Tallinn that I truly understood how incredible this city is.
+With this two day Estonia itinerary, you’ll see some of the best things that Tallinn has to offer!